-Now that it's winter here in Minnesota, outdoor projects have to be put on hold until spring.
-But that means there's more time to complete some of the indoor projects that can increase your home’s value!
+It seems winter has finally arrived in Minnesota, and outdoor projects have to be put on hold until spring.
+But that means there's more time to complete some of the indoor projects that can increase your home’s value.

 Can’t think of any projects?
 We’ve got you covered!
 Here are some budget-friendly ideas for interior winter home improvement projects.

 Painting is probably the least expensive of the winter home improvement projects.
 Paint is like duct tape.
 It fixes everything.
 If you plan on selling your home in the near future, go with white paint as this allows prospective buyers to choose their own paint scheme, essentially giving them a clean canvas (yep, we said it).

 If you think you’re going to sell your home eventually, but you’re not ready to move just yet, go with neutral colors like beige, grey, or cream when choosing paint because they work well with just about any color décor and appeal to more homebuyers when the time comes to sell.

 Interconnected appliances that can be controlled with a single tap in a phone app are what prospective homebuyers want.
 Installing a programmable thermostat is one of those winter home improvement projects that has twice the impact.
 It will cut energy costs for you and will appeal to homebuyers looking for a smart home.

 Sealing up air leaks around your home is also an affordable and easy home improvement project you can tackle in winter.
 Caulk is cheap and can make a huge difference in your energy bill.
 It can also help soundproof your home.